adamjarret/react-terraform-starter-kit/README.md

 **public/index.html** as the root resource.

 The API Gateway has a resource `/api/login` that invokes a Lambda function which checks the provided password against an environment variable.
-If the password is correct, a token is returned (both in the body of the request an in the Set-Cookie header).
+If the password is correct, a token is returned (both in the body of the request and in the Set-Cookie header).

 In subsequent requests to the API, the browser will send the token in the Cookie header which is used by the